 While defined benefit retirement accounts—also known as pensions—are largely a thing of the past, they also fall under the heading of guaranteed retirement income.
 If you are fortunate enough to have a pension fund with your employer, be sure to include that in your calculations.
 Your plan administrator can provide you with an estimated benefit analysis—similar to that offered by Social Security—to give you a better idea of your payments.

 In an ideal world, your guaranteed retirement income would be enough to cover your essential expenses each month—an “income floor,” so to speak, that will always support you.
-Realistically, however, if Social Security is the only regular income you expect to receive, you’ll need to develop ideas for cutting expenses or creating additional guaranteed income.
+Realistically, however, if Social Security is the only regular income you expect to receive, you’ll need to develop ideas for cutting expenses or creating additional lifetime income.

 7. What about your retirement savings?

 IRAs and 401(k) and 403(b) accounts are considered retirement savings accounts.
 Because their balances depend on their underlying investments' performance, they can fluctuate in value, making them less dependable than Social Security or pension payments, but essential building blocks for retirement income with growth potential.
 You’ll most likely need to use withdrawals from these accounts during retirement.
 Still, by using them to pay for necessary expenses, you could run the risk of eroding your savings faster than you anticipated.
-Most financial experts advise withdrawing no more than 4 percent of your investments’ value each year in retirement—and some recommend less during a market downturn.

 8. Consider turning your savings into lifetime income.2